chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/barcodes/index.md

 ## Font

-The default Arial Regular font is used for the barcode value inside the frame (As mentioned on the EAN/UPC fact sheets as one of the recommended typefaces)
+The default Arial Regular font is used for the barcode value inside the frame, it is one of the recommended typefaces for EAN/UPC.

 - The glyph placement uses a monospaced layout
 - The font size is calculated so that the font height is 2,75 mm at 100% magnification (this is an EAN/UPC Symbol Reference recommendation, but we use it for all barcode types)